+Humans realized major technological advancements, as artificial intelligence, coupled with innovations in the areas of big data and the Internet of Things, generated fascinating insights into biological, psychological, and natural processes.
+Bioengineering excelled thanks to advances in genetic engineering and nanorobots, which enabled people to manipulate biological and physical entities more easily.
+Food systems benefitted from technological innovation via increased productivity and efficiency, but not necessarily in ways sufficient to address the challenges of human nutrition, economic equity, or the environment.

-Tood systemsespecially in developing countries.Despite dizying cossidie nows, economic growth was insumerent.It did not completely eradicate poverty, but it did decrease the overall amount.
+Despite dizzying ebbs and flows, economic growth was insufficient.
+It did not completely eradicate poverty, but it did decrease the overall amount.
 However, wage gaps exacerbated intra-country economic and social inequality.
-While international trade grew, it also experienced phases and reversals, due in part to biological, psychological, and natural processes.
-Bioengineering j. excelled thanks to advances in genetic engineering and nano- 2 robots, which enabled people to manipulate biological and physical entities more easily.
-Food systems benefitted from , technological innovation via increased productivity and efficiency, i. but not necessarily in ways sufficient to address the challenges of 2 human nutrition, economic equity, or the environment.
-6 Despite dizzying ebbs and flows, economic growth was insufficient.
-It did not completely eradicate poverty but it did decrease the directions.
+While international trade grew, it also experienced phases and reversals, due in part to politics and tariffs pushing and pulling economies in different directions.
 In developing countries, further industrialization, and insufficient investments in rural development and agriculture, led to large-scale structural changes in employment, shifting from agriculture to services and other economic sectors.
 Due to mechanization along most of the supply chain, labor shifted from working farmlands to working in hospitality and retail operations.